-These courses are recognized by TUNS and graduates are accepted without examination into the third year of a five-year program in any of the eight engineering departments of TUNS or may apply to any other institution with engineering programs.
+Graduates are accepted by TUNS without examination into the third year of a fiveyear program in any of the engineering departments, or in the departments of Computer Science or Architecture.

 This B.Eng. program leads to recognition by the provincial Associations of Professional Engineers.